Rheumatoid Arthritis Treatment in Ayurveda

 Application of medicated paste over the joint and wrapped with bandage.
 It reduces joint stiffness, pain, tenderness and relaxes joint muscles.

-Massage over the affected joints with medicated oils.
+Massage over the affected joints with ayurvedic oils.

 It improves circulation, pacifies vata, reduces pain & strengthens the joints.